scferro/stereo_visual_odom/README.md

 This repository contains python code for performing visual odometry from stereo images for precise localization of autonomous vehicles and robots.
 It processes stereo imagery to provide reliable, real-time motion tracking for navigating complex environments.

 ## Files
-- `run.py`: This script is the entry point for the application.
-It initializes the system and handles the main execution flow.
+- `run_kitti.py`: This script performs visual odometry on images from the KITTI dataset.
+- `run_realsense.py`: This script performs visual odometry using video streams from a RealSense d435i camera.
 - `StereoVisualOdom.py`: This module processes stereo camera images to compute visual odometry, providing essential functionalities for motion tracking and environment mapping.